The Lonesome Mouse: Plot

 In the kitchen, Mammy is cooking some dinner, before Jerry comes in and snaps Mammy's sock, before shaking a terrified Mammy on a stool.
 Jerry then cuts a leg off the stool, and Mammy falls with a big crash, calling for Tom to save her.
 Tom and Jerry play patty-cake behind a curtain, mimicking fighting sounds, before Jerry turns on the cooker, which Mammy is cowering on.
 Tom rips a drumstick from a cooked chicken, and shares it with Jerry behind a wall.
 Tom then chases Jerry into a cupboard, where the mouse pretends to choke Tom before they use the pots and pans as a drum set.

 The two then exit the cupboard, staging a fight with a knife and fork, and poke Mammy several times.
 Tom then grabs a meat cleaver and chops a table leg, a curtain, a table in half, and an apple on top of Jerry's head in half.
 Jerry notices that last one was a close shave, and as Tom chases after him, he asks, "Hey, we're still kiddin', ain't we?"
 Tom assures him that they are, then chases Jerry around Mammy, who clumsily hits the cat three times with a broom, aiming for the mouse, before Tom snaps it in half.
 Jerry then runs under the carpet, with Mammy in pursuit, before he escapes and Tom puts a tomato down in his place.
 Mammy hits the tomato and Tom feigns mourning, laying down flowers.

 Later, Tom receives a reward for taking care of Jerry, a lemon meringue pie.
-Jerry starts to eat it, but Tom refuses to share it with him, causing Jerry to kick the selfish Tom's face into the pie.
-Jerry is disappointed and mumbles angrily to himself, "Why that dirty double crossin', good for nothin', two-timin'..." and the cartoon ends.
+Jerry starts to eat it, but Tom refuses to share it with him, causing Jerry to angrily kick the selfish Tom's face into the pie.
+Jerry walks off mumbling angrily to himself, "Why, that dirty double crossin', good for nothin', two-timin'..." and the cartoon ends.